General meaning

 ⌄

-Cutting off a stable source of income disrupts balance but relieves pressure.
+Severing a stable source of income disrupts balance but alleviates pressure.

 Health and energy